nnn1590/Splat-AIO-py/README.md

 This AIO will automatically check for updates each time it is ran.
 If an update is found please download it.

 #### Bug Testing
 There is a feature in the AIO that lets you test the newer GUI version of the AIO.
 Just press E then ENTER to launch it.
-Report any bugs to the Splatoon Modding Hub and seresaa [Contact Seresaa](https://github.com/seresaa).
+Report any bugs to the Splatoon Modding Hub and seresaa.
+[Contact Seresaa](https://github.com/seresaa).